stevejgordon/AspNetCoreDockerWorkshop/activities/04-ReturningJsonData.md

 public string WelcomeMessage { get; set; } = "Hello";
 ```

-4. Update the Hello method in the SampleController to instantiate an instance of the HelloOutputModel before the return statement.
+4. Update the 'Hello' method in the SampleController to instantiate an instance of the HelloOutputModel before the return statement.

 ``` csharp
 var model = new HelloOutputModel();